What is Ayurveda

 |Treatment is mainly through oral medication||Treatment is holistic; includes oral medicines, therapies, diet and exercise|

-NuAyurveda Clinics in India
+NuAyurveda Clinics in Mumbai

 Ayurvedic treatment is used by approximately 80% of people in India.
 Recently the western countries have also started accepting the alternative or natural therapies such as Ayurveda, Homeopathy, Yoga and Meditation.
 Although the clinical evidence for efficacy of Ayurvedic treatments is lesser as compared to the conventional or modern medicine, many people prefer Ayurveda due to its holistic approach.